 For more information / help see the:

 There is a government DLA helpline you can call – 0800 121 4600

-You may find local charities or your health visitor / support workers can help you complete the form so it is worth asking.
+You may find local charities or your health visitor / support workers can help complete the form so it’s worth asking.
 You can also get assistance at your local Citizens Advice or Job Centre Plus.
 Personally I found other parents on autism support groups on Facebook a great help.

 Many people really struggle with completing forms, if this is you ask for help.